France battles 'monster' wildfire as heatwaves scorch Europe | Science-Environment

 - France

-Firefighters flew to France from across Europe to battle a "monster" wildfire raging for a third day near the wine-growing heartland of Bordeaux on Thursday, with no let-up in blistering temperatures likely before the weekend.
-More than 1,000 firefighters backed by water-bombing aircraft tried to contain the blaze in the southwestern Gironde region that has forced thousands of people from their homes and scorched 6,800 hectares of forest.
+France battled a "monster" wildfire raging for a third day near the wine-growing heartland of Bordeaux on Thursday, with no let-up in blistering temperatures likely before the weekend.
+More than 1,000 firefighters backed by water-bombing aircraft tried to contain the blaze in the southwestern Gironde region that has forced thousands of people from their homes, scorched 6,800 hectares of forest and destroyed houses.

-"It's an ogre, it's a monster," Gregory Allione from the French firefighters body FNSPF told RTL radio.
-French President Emmanuel Macron said European countries were coming to France's rescue.
-Two Greek tanker planes were arriving alongside two Swedish airtractors, 64 firefighters from Germany, 146 from Poland and more from Austria and Romania, his office added.

-Firefighters said they had managed to save the village of Belin-Beliet, transformed into a ghost village after police told residents to evacuate as the flames approached.
-In nearby Hostens, Allisson Fayol and her father stayed in their home, their bags packed in case they needed to make a hasty departure.
+Firefighters said they had managed to save the village of Belin-Beliet, transformed into a ghost town after police told residents to evacuate as the flames approached.
+But the blaze reached the outskirts, leaving wrecked houses and charred tractors in its wake.

-"There is still a lot of smoke but for now it's not coming this way," Fayol said after watching many of her neighbours leave their homes overnight.
-Prime Minister Elisabeth Borne was visiting the region.

-HEATWAVES, FLOODS, MELTING GLACIERS Heatwaves, floods and crumbling glaciers have heightened concerns over climate change and the increasing frequency and intensity of extreme weather across the globe.
+"We've been lucky.
+Our houses were saved.
+But you see the catastrophe all over there.
+Some houses could not be saved," said resident Gaetan, pointing to houses burnt to the ground.
+"The fire arrived very violently and quickly in this area," said lieutenant colonel Arnaud Mendousse, a Gironde firefighter.

+Juliette Pilain, a 19-year-old student, was evacuated from Belin-Beliet on Wednesday.
+"I took two-three pieces of clothing, my ID papers, I had to leave my cat.
+They were closing the roads.
+But the volunteers said they would continue to leave water out for the animals."
+'WE'RE HEARTBROKEN'

 French authorities said temperatures in the Gironde region would reach 40 Celsius (104 Fahrenheit) on Thursday and stay high until Saturday.
 Firefighters warned of an "explosive cocktail" of weather conditions with wind and the tinder-box conditions helping fan the flames.